 Facing centuries of persistent racial health inequities, local health departments around the country are prioritizing work on the social determinants of health and health equity.
-As this emerging body of work gains momentum, we’ve committed to supporting leaders within local health departments to develop their individual, organizational, and systems level capacity to advance health equity and racial justice.
+As this emerging body of work gains momentum, we’ve committed to supporting leaders within local health departments to develop personal, institutional, and structural level approaches to health equity and racial justice.

-In 2014, we expanded our training and technical assistance efforts to more explicitly focus on advancing these strategies by launching a leadership development initiative now called Health Equity Awakened: A Leadership Institute (formerly the Public Health and Equity Cohort).
+In 2014, Human Impact Partners expanded our training and technical assistance efforts to more explicitly focus on advancing these strategies by launching a leadership development initiative now called Health Equity Awakened: A Leadership Institute.

 Advancing equity is not easy within highly structured government institutions — which have, at times, been part of the problem.
 Health Equity Awakened is about building an intentional learning community that positions emerging leaders to advance a more radical health equity practice.

 How the Institute Works

 We convene the Health Equity Awakened Institute Fellows three times a year, for in-person trainings and retreats.
 In between these, we facilitate monthly video meetings to build additional knowledge and skill-sets and to create a space for peer support and mentorship as Fellows move their efforts forward.